GigliarlyM/desafio-fasteng-jbr/readme.md

     - CORS (v2.8.5) for cross-origin resource sharing
     - TypeScript (v5.9.3)

+## Server API Endpoints

+The server exposes the following endpoints for book management:

+- **`GET /livros`**: Fetches a list of all books from the database.
+- **`POST /livros`**: Adds a new book to the database.
+The book data should be sent in the request body.
+- **`DELETE /livros/:id`**: Deletes a book from the database based on its unique ID.

 ## Getting Started

 (Further instructions on how to set up and run the client and server would go here.)